Broadcasting in Ad Hoc Multiple Access Channels

 When only one station is scheduled to be tried in a round, then we refer to this as a \emph{single trial}, or a \emph{single certification} when the trial results in a certification.
 When many stations are scheduled to be tried in one round then this is a \emph{multiple trial}, which also can be a \emph{multiple certification} when there is no collision in this round and a station that transmits, if any, transmits its only packet.

 If a station $v$ is certified in a round $s > v$ then the number $s-v$ is called the \emph{delay of certification of~$v$}.
 The execution we will construct will have the property that delays of certifications in it grow unbounded while the adversary injects infinitely many packets.
 This will allow to conclude that packet latency is unbounded in this execution.
 To see this, observe that if algorithm~$\cA$ has packet latency at most~$t$ then the rounds when stations get activated are tried with a delay of at most~$t$.
-This is because if some round~$r$ gets certified later than at round $r+t$ in some execution~$\cE_1$, then we can consider an execution~$\cE_2$ in which a station is activated in round~$r$ and its packet needs to wait beyond the round~$r+t$ to be heard, which violates the bound on packet latency.
-In particular, one may argue about unbounded packet latency by specifying an execution in which delays of certifications grow unbounded and the packets wait accordingly.
+This is because if some round~$r$ gets certified later than at round $r+t$ and $r$ got activated that the activating packet waited more than $t$ rounds.
+Since the adversary injects infinitely many packets, their stations certifications grow unbounded and the packets wait accordingly.